5 Home Remedies to Remove Plaque From Your Teeth

 Baking soda is a classic remedy for removing the plaque and tartar that can form on teeth.
 Given that it’s abrasive, it’s important to only use it occasionally and in small quantities.

 - ¼ teaspoon salt

-- Combine the two ingredients and moisten with a little water to create a paste.
+- Firstly, combine the two ingredients and moisten with a little water to create a paste.

-- Use the paste to brush your teeth and let work for 5 minutes before rinsing with plenty of water.
+- After that, use the paste to brush your teeth and let work for 5 minutes before rinsing with plenty of water.

 You might like: 7 Baking Soda Recipes to Remove Acid from the Body